mskcc/mimsi/README.md

 ### Required files

-MiMSI requires two main inputs - the tumor/normal pair of ```.bam``` files for the sample you would like to classify and a list of the microsatellite regions the model should check.
+MiMSI requires three main inputs:

+1. The tumor/normal pair of ```.bam``` files for the sample you would like to classify
+2. A list of the microsatellite regions the model should check
+3. The trained model to use in evaluating the sample or samples

 #### Tumor & Normal .bam files